tansengming/stripe-rails/README.md

 rake stripe:prepare
 ```

-This will create any plans and coupons that do not currently exist, and treat as a NOOP any
+This will create any plans, products, prices and coupons that do not currently exist, and treat as a NOOP any
-plans that do, so you can run this command safely as many times as you wish.
+objects that already exist, so you can run this command safely as many times as you wish.
 Now you can
-use any of these plans in your application.
+use any of these objects in your application.

-NOTE: You must destroy plans manually from your stripe dashboard.
+NOTE: You must destroy plans and prices manually from your stripe dashboard.

 ## Stripe Elements